rgwch/homeview/README.md

 ## Building deployment version

-Change values in globals.ts: Set mock to false to use a real iobroker and adjust the iobroker address and port accordingly.
+Copy globals-sample.ts to globals.ts and adjust the constants therein.

 Then:

     au build --env prod